Solar lease vs. solar PPA

 Which contract is right for you?

-Installing a home solar system isn’t cheap.
-Solar leases and solar power purchase agreements (PPAs) are two common ways to get a solar energy system — though both mean trading ownership of the system for upfront savings.
+Going solar isn’t cheap.
+Many pay for their solar energy systems with solar leases or solar power purchase agreements (PPAs) — both mean trading ownership of the system for upfront savings.

 - Solar leases and PPAs are very similar and often conflated.